Hard congestion limit of the dissipative Aw-Rascle system with a polynomial offset function: Existence of a unique global regular solution for fixed

 \subsection{Energy estimates}

 In this subsection, we assume that $(\rho_{n},u_{n})$ is a regular solution to \eqref{A} on some time interval $[0,T]$ and that $\rho_{n} \ge 0$ on $\mathbb{T} \times [0,T]$.
 Our aim is to establish three uniform in time energy estimates which we will need in order to extend our solution to one that is defined globally in time.
-Our first estimate is a consequence of the conservation of mass. \begin{lemma}[Conservation of mass] Assume that $(\rho_{n}, u_{n})$ is a regular solution to \eqref{a1}-\eqref{a2} on the time interval $[0,T]$ and additionally that $\rho_{n}(\cdot, t) \ge 0$ on this interval.
-Then, for all $t \in [0,T]$. \end{lemma} \begin{proof} This is obtained by integrating over space and time in the mass equation \eqref{a1}. \end{proof} The next energy estimate is derived from the momentum equation. \begin{lemma}[Basic energy] Assume that $(\rho_{n}, u_{n})$ is a regular solution to \eqref{A} on the time interval $[0,T]$ and additionally that $\rho_{n}(\cdot, t) \ge 0$ on this interval.
-Then, for all $t \in [0,T]$. \end{lemma} \begin{proof} Multiplying \eqref{a2} by $u_{n}$, integrating over space and time and exploiting the continuity equation gives us The result follows from applying the chain rule and integration by parts to the first two terms. \end{proof} The final estimate in this section provides us with a bound on $\partial_{x} p(\rho)$.
+Our first two estimates are classical; the first is a consequence of the conservation of mass. \begin{lemma}[Conservation of mass] Assume that $(\rho_{n}, u_{n})$ is a regular solution to \eqref{a1}-\eqref{a2} on the time interval $[0,T]$ and additionally that $\rho_{n}(\cdot, t) \ge 0$ on this interval.
+Then, for all $t \in [0,T]$. \end{lemma} The next energy estimate is derived from the momentum equation upon multiplying by $u_{n}$ and integrating by parts. \begin{lemma}[Basic energy] Assume that $(\rho_{n}, u_{n})$ is a regular solution to \eqref{A} on the time interval $[0,T]$ and additionally that $\rho_{n}(\cdot, t) \ge 0$ on this interval.
+Then, for all $t \in [0,T]$. \end{lemma} The final estimate in this section provides us with a bound on $\partial_{x} p_{n}(\rho_{n})$.
 Here, it is convenient to introduce the notation

 \begin{lemma}[Additional energy] Assume that $(\rho_{n}, u_{n})$ is a regular solution to \eqref{A} on the time interval $[0,T]$ and additionally that $\rho_{n}(\cdot, t) \ge 0$ on this interval.
 Then,